greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

 2. Open file in editor
 3. Use Augment to fix all issues
 4. Test changes
-5. Mark all tasks complete
+5. Mark all tasks complete (or delete completed tickets as an alternative)
 6. Commit with message: "Fix CodeRabbit issues in UserService.java"

-## Auto-Completion Support
+## Task and Comment Resolution

+**CodeFrog Task Management:**
-CodeFrog supports automatic task completion:
+- CodeFrog does **not** support automatic task completion

-- **Code Detection:** Detects when code matching task description is changed
-- **Git Integration:** Links tasks to commits
-- **Status Updates:** Automatically updates task status

-To enable:

-1. Open Task Settings
-2. Enable "Auto-complete on code change"
-3. Configure matching rules
+- You must manually mark tasks as completed in CodeFrog, or delete completed tickets (one or all) as an alternative
+- CodeFrog does not automatically close tickets or mark PR comments as done

+**CodeRabbit Resolution Tracking:**
+- CodeRabbit AI automatically verifies your fixes when you commit changes to the PR
+- CodeRabbit marks PR comments as resolved once your committed changes address the issues
+- This happens automatically on the GitHub PR - no manual action needed in CodeRabbit
+- CodeRabbit's AI verification ensures your fixes actually resolve the reported issues

 ## Troubleshooting

 ### Import Issues

-- **Format Problems:** Ensure Markdown export includes PR# and Comment# IDs
+- **Format Problems:** Tasks are automatically formatted with PR# and Comment# IDs when imported from the PR Import Banner
-- **Missing Comments:** Check CodeRabbit export settings
+- **Missing Comments:** Check that comments have AI summaries (required for automatic import).
+Complex comments must be handled on the web
-- **Duplicate Tasks:** CodeFrog should detect and skip duplicates
+- **Duplicate Tasks:** CodeFrog automatically detects and skips duplicates when importing

 ### Augment Issues